-What Can a Handyman Do in Myrtle Beach, South Carolina?
+What Can a Handyman Do Without a License in Myrtle Beach, South Carolina?

 In Myrtle Beach (Horry County), most “handyman”/home-improvement work can be done without a South Carolina contractor license only if each job stays under the state’s contractor licensing threshold (commonly applied as $5,000 total contract value including labor and materials) and you do not perform work in licensed trades (electrical, plumbing, HVAC, gas).
 Even when you’re exempt from a state contractor license, you typically still need (1) a City of Myrtle Beach business license (and possibly a county business license if working outside city limits) and (2) building permits for many repair/alteration tasks.